 Creating an equitable museum: A framework to create a safe, respectful and healthy workplace sets out specific strategies intended to lead to these outcomes.

-We are making changes to the Museum’s policies, leadership expectations and working environment to centre equity and inclusion in the everyday life of the Museum.
-We recognize that lasting institutional change requires more than updated policies and procedures.
-It requires transformation in workplace attitudes, relationships and culture.
+We are making changes to centre equity and inclusion in the everyday life of the Museum.
+Lasting institutional change requires transformation not only in policies but in workplace attitudes, relationships and culture.

-What follows are some of the measures the Museum is taking to ensure a safe, equitable, and inclusive workplace built on a foundation of universal human rights.
+What follows are some of the measures the Museum is taking, guided by the five core outcomes above, to ensure a safe, equitable, and inclusive workplace built on a foundation of universal human rights.

 A new position – Director, Equity and Strategic Initiatives – has been created.
-They will report directly to the CEO and will work to build a positive and equitable workplace.
+Haran Vijayanathan was hired in this role in April 2021.
+He reports directly to the CEO and will work to build a positive and equitable workplace.

 Museum staff have independently created affinity and advocacy groups and are working with management and executive leadership to help ensure that our collective goals and strategies are anti‐racist, anti‐oppressive and grounded in our collective experience across the institution.